kf120/GlyCompute_paper/README.md

 # GlyCompute

-GlyCompute is a Python package designed to generate the results found in the paper: [paper name].
+GlyCompute is a Python package designed to generate the results found in the paper: [GlyCompute: towards the automated analysis of protein N-linked glycosylation kinetics via an open-source computational framework].

 ## Table of Contents